 A Message from Lara

-Many people can defend their rights by themselves.
+I believe that lawyers should primarily educate people to know and defend their rights by themselves.

 * * *